William-WANG2/CS3343-Project/README.md

 # GRE GAME

-This is an innovative game designed by a group of CS3343 students aiming to facilitate people with fun English study experience.
+This is an innovative game designed by a group of CS3343 students.

 ## Role assignment
 1. Tech leader: [ZHANG Yuyang](https://github.com/1319992808)